rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

 reviewers: Dr Marcus Baw, Dr Simon Chapman, Dr Anchit Chandran
 ---

-To simplify the development environment setup and provide greater consistency between development and production environments, the application is built as a Docker image and `docker compose` sets up the other necessary containers in development.
+To simplify the development environment setup and provide greater consistency between development and production environments, the application is built as a Docker image and Docker Compose sets up the other necessary containers in development.

 This means you don't need to worry about conflicts of Python versions, Python library versions, or Python virtual environments.
 Everything is specified and isolated inside the Docker containers.